systemslab/popper-paper/paper/paper.md

 and generated artifacts associated to an experiment.
 This convention provides the following unique features:

- 1. Provides a methodology (or experimentation protocol) for generating self-contained experiments, including the explicit specification of validation criteria.
+ 1. Provides with a methodology (or experimentation protocol) for generating self-contained experiments.
- 2. Abstracts research workflows and provide a tool that is agnostic of specific tools.
+ 2. Makes it easier for researchers to explicitly specify validation criteria.
- 3. Works for commonly used toolchains.
+ 3. Abstracts domain-specific experimentation workflows and toolchains.
- 4. Benefits the individual researcher.
- 5. Provides re-usable experiment templates that provide with curated experiments that are commonly used in a community.
+ 4. Re-usable experiment templates that provide curated experiments commonly used in a research community.

 ## Self-containment